joker-project/2025/program.md

 * **13:00 - 14:00** Closing and plans for 2026

 ## All CLEF 2025 JOKER track papers

+### Including authors unable to present in-person or online:

+Humour in the Machine (JOKER)

 * Liana Ermakova, Tristan Miller, Yaël Naud, Anne-Gwenn Bosser, Ricardo Campos.
 _Overview of the CLEF 2025 JOKER Task 1: Humour-aware Information Retrieval_, 2744-2760.